jarusll/the-logs/index.md

 ![Image](/images/0a9b90f2a33b3be82eb38a49e7a356f8.jpg)
 I'll be bald this whole summer, probably.

+I conducted a survey with a sample size of 2, including me if the 1/6th sliced sandwich is too big and the results are
+- Yes - 100
+- No - 0
+We really need to rethink about sandwich slicing.

 # 2022-04-30

 Solved some Binary search & Linked List problems.
 The 14 day plan of Leetcode is locked, I can't access all of them at once.